 - Accelerated Reader – a program that enables the school to provide reading material tailored to each individual students´ reading ability, so they read at an appropriate level for them, which encourage progress and improves literacy

-- Learning Zone – enhanced provision for students who need high levels of staff support outside the classroom setting
+- Inclusion – enhanced provision for students who need high levels of staff support outside the classroom setting

-- Literacy intervention – a full time member of staff supporting small groups and individuals with reading, handwriting, comprehension and spelling
+- Literacy intervention – a member of staff supporting small groups and individuals with reading, handwriting, comprehension and spelling

 - After School Clubs – a wide range of after school clubs which are free to attend and provide students with an opportunity to learn new skills.

 - Homework Club – provides bespoke support for students after school with their Independent Learning